-There are three main types of cash back cards to choose from.
+There are three main types of cash back cards from which to choose.
 Find out how they work and how to decide which card is for you.

 Getting ahead with a credit card may seem like a pipe dream, but there are plenty of people who rack up hundreds (or even thousands) in rewards without piling up debt.
 The key to maximizing cash back credit cards is simple – charge only planned purchases you can afford to pay off each month and never, ever carry a balance.